 Robustness to changes in data distributions has been the focus of another active line of work. \citet{Recht2019} construct a test set for ImageNet and show that image classifiers that perform well on the original benchmark can suffer notable accuracy declines when evaluated on their new but closely related dataset. \citet{Taori2020} extend this analysis to a broader range of natural distribution shifts and document systematic performance degradation across models and training regimes.
 These results suggest that models can be fragile to relatively modest changes in the data generating process, especially when they have been optimized on a narrow distribution of training examples.

 In parallel, research on data quality has mapped out common sources of degradation in machine learning procedures. \citet{Jakubik2024} review the state of data quality for machine learning and identify issues such as label noise, incomplete or biased coverage, missing documentation, and the inclusion of manipulated or low-veracity sources.
 They argue that many observed failures of deployed systems can be traced back to shortcomings in data collection and curation rather than to model architecture.
-This line of work reinforces the idea that robustness and reliability are properties of the combined data and model system, particularly in settings where deployment conditions evolve over time.
+These findings reinforce the view that robustness and reliability are properties of the joint data-model system, highlighting the governance importance of managing training-data composition under evolving deployment conditions.